pskelsey/4C-model/docs/Documentation.md

 *Switches*: Drag the circluar switch to the left or right, or just click in the empty space.
 *Drop down lists*: Click on the downward pointing arrow to reveal the list.
 *Numeric fields*: Click in the white box to change the numerical value.
 Then hit enter or click outside the box.
 *Text fields*: Click in the white box to change the text.
 Then click outside the box.
-If you find you can't change the text, you're not allowed.
+If you can't, you're not allowed.
 *Buttons*: Click.
 *Knobs*: Drag the control to around your selection, or click on your selection.
 *List boxes*: Use the scroll bar to the right to reveal more choices.
 Click on a value to select it - it will be highlighted.